 Hellemans, Alexander.
 Timetables of science: a chronology of the most important people and events in the history of science.
 New York: Simon and Schuster, 1988.

 Hetherington, Barry.
 A chronicle of pre-telescopic astronomy.
-New table lamps for living room York: John Wiley & Sons, 1996.
+New hand painted York: John Wiley & Sons, 1996.

 The history of science and technology: a narrative chronology.
 New York: Facts on File, 1988.

 Morton, Leslie T. and Robert J. Moore.
 A chronology of medicine and related sciences.
 Aldershot: Scolar Press, 1997.

 Parkinson, Claire L. Breakthroughs: a chronology of great achievements in science and mathematics, 1200-1930.
 Boston: G.K.
 Hall, 1985.